ikram-shah/iris-fhir-transcribe-summarize-export/README.md

 1. Refer [here](https://www.howtogeek.com/885918/how-to-get-an-openai-api-key/) to create an OpenAI API key.
 This is used in the transcription and summarizing the voice notes features.
 Set the key in [.env](.env) for frontend.
     a.
 2. Follow steps in following section to configure OAuth Client ID for Google docs export.
 Set it in [.env](.env).
 3. Run below script to start frontend and backend apps.
 UI hot reloads, so need to rebuild for every change.
-But backend needs a rebuild every time. **Notice the preceding . in the command**.
+But backend needs a rebuild every time.
     ```bash
-    . ./scripts/rebuild.sh
+    ./scripts/rebuild.sh
     ```

 ## Useful Links